ricedh/drafts/04-mallet.md

 8	5	high inches feet age years mr yellow william james inst black back miller head scars slender months lost jim 9	5	feet man black spoken inches small high fellow ten thirty speaks quick information nation tolerably set memphis sam securing ]
 `````
 MALLET also outputs a spreadsheet showing the proportion of each document that is drawn from each of the topics; on each row, the filename of the document is followed by the number of the most prominent topic, followed by the proportion of the document associated with that topic.
 Other topics and proportions follow on the same row in decreasing order of weight.

 In order to separate our ads, we first identified two topics in the keys file that seemed to associated, respectively, with runaway ads and captured notices.
-For example, in the topic-keys listed above, topic X looks more like a runaway ad because of words like .... while topic Y looks more like a captured notice because of words like ...
+For example, in the topic-keys listed above, topic 7 looks more like a runaway ad because of words like reward, subscriber, and delivery, while topic 5 looks more like a jailors' notice because of their frequent terminology like sheriff, committed, law, and jailor.

-Thus, we hypothesized that documents in which topic X was more prominent than topic Y were more likely to be runaway ads, while documents in which topic Y was more prominent than topic X were likely to be captured notices.
+Thus, we hypothesized that documents in which topic 7 was more prominent than topic 5 were more likely to be runaway ads, while documents in which topic 5 was more prominent than topic 7 were likely to be captured notices.
 A [Python script](https://github.com/ricedh/adparsers/blob/master/divide_docs.py), `divide_docs.py`, enabled us to test this assumption.
 The script analyzes the tab-delimited file output by MALLET and separates the files in each row into two directories, based on whether topic X or topic Y appears first in that file's row.
 We were then able to perform a close reading on some of the separated files to see whether we had accurately separated ads for captured slaves from those that had not been captured.

 # Conclusions